 The Silhouette family has several machines.
-Many people ask if the Curio is a replacement for the Silhouette 3.
-The answer is no. It’s an extension of Silhouette Cameo 3.
-It’s convenient for the company to sell you two machines than one.
+Many people wonder if the Curio is a replacement for the Silhouette 3; the answer is no. It’s an extension of the Cameo 3.
+It’s convenient for the company to sell you two machines rather than one.
 The profits are greater.
 By selling more cutting machines, they are selling more accessories as well.

 It’s not so advantageous for you, though.
 If you don’t want to buy two machines, then the best option would be choosing the Cricut Maker.
 It does everything in one machine.
 If you’re interested, I have already reviewed Cricut Maker.

 Let’s get back to our review.
 Why is it an extension?
 Because it can do embossing, etching, and stippling.
 Sadly, it can’t cut vinyl nor paper (when I used the term embossing, I referred both to emboss-deboss operations).
 Cutting vinyl and paper is the job of the Cameo 3.
 How convenient, you may say!
 But let’s not judge the book by its cover… hm, the machine by its casing.